freqlabs/nbd-client/README.md

 * TLS and other extensions are not currently supported.
 * Only the default (unnamed) export is used.
 * Manual control (listing, naming, numbering, removal) of the device nodes is not yet provided by this tool.
+Use ggatec instead.

 ## Usage Example